Jeannine Smith Clark: Life and career

 She was born Jeannine Smith, was the second of seven daughters of John Archibald Smith and Lorena Jackson Smith.
-A fifth-generation African-American Washingtonian, her family roots in Washington, D.C. stretch back to 1830.
+A fifth-generation African-American Washingtonian, her family roots in Washington, D.C. stretched back to 1830.
 She grew up Columbia Heights and graduated from Dunbar High School.

 Smith graduated from Howard University in 1950 with a B.A. in English and German.
 Through her sorority Alpha Kappa Alpha, she became involved in the American Human Rights Council, which campaigned for civil rights legislation, educational funding, and the protection of immigrants and agricultural and domestic workers.